PenguinsFlyGood/tezos-node/README.md

 1. Copy template.env to .env, and set settings according to your needs (proper owned domain name must be set)

-2. Edit tznode.conf to set your server domain name
+2. Edit tznode.conf to set your server domain name.

+3. Change your DNS entry to point to your server IP.
+You may need to open ports in the firewall.
+I will edit the guide in the future to show how to do these steps.

-3. launch
+4. launch
 ```
 docker-compose up -d swag
 ```